SCRT-HQ/VaporShell/docs/glossary/New-VSRDSDBSubnetGroup.md

----
-layout: glossary
-title: New-VSRDSDBSubnetGroup
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSRDSDBSubnetGroup

 ## SYNOPSIS
-Adds an AWS::RDS::DBSubnetGroup resource to the template
+Adds an AWS::RDS::DBSubnetGroup resource to the template.
+The AWS::RDS::DBSubnetGroup resource creates a database subnet group.
+Subnet groups must contain at least two subnets in two different Availability Zones in the same region.

 ## SYNTAX